envoyproxy/ratelimit/README.md

 - When `share_threshold: false` (or not set), each matching value has its own isolated threshold
 - When combined with `value_to_metric: true`, the metric key includes the wildcard prefix (the part before `*`) instead of the full runtime value, to reflect that values are sharing a threshold
 - When combined with `detailed_metric: true`, the metric key also includes the wildcard prefix for entries with `share_threshold` enabled

+### Metadata

+The values under the metadata key are parsed into the well known [protobuf Struct](https://protobuf.dev/reference/protobuf/google.protobuf/#struct) type and returned in the `dynamic_metadata` field of the [v3 rls.proto](https://github.com/envoyproxy/data-plane-api/blob/main/envoy/service/ratelimit/v3/rls.proto).
+The metadata is sent only when the descriptor is under the configured limit.
+Returned metadata can be used to influence service selection based on which descriptors have available capacity.

+The metadata from multiple descriptors is merged.
+Metadata field values from the earliest descriptor take precendence.
+The order of descriptors is determined by the descriptor list in the rate limit request.

 ### Examples